West Virginia: Separation from Virginia

 West Virginia was the only state in the Union to separate from a Confederate state (Virginia) during the Civil War.
-In Richmond on April 17, 1861, the Virginia Secession Convention of 1861 voted to secede from the Union, but of the 49 delegates from the northwestern corner (which ultimately became West Virginia) only 17 voted in favor of the Ordinance of Secession, while 30 voted against (with two abstentions).
-Almost immediately after that vote, a mass meeting at Clarksburg recommended that each county in northwestern Virginia send delegates to a convention to meet in Wheeling on May 13, 1861.
+In Richmond on April 17, 1861, the Virginia Secession Convention of 1861 voted to secede from the Union.
+Of the 49 delegates from the northwestern counties (which ultimately became West Virginia) 15 voted in favor of the Ordinance of Secession, while 30 voted against it, with 4 absent or abstaining.
+However, when the convention reconvened in June a majority of those delegates returned to Richmond and signed the ordinance.
+Of the 49 original delegates 29 signed the ordinance.Almost immediately after that vote, a mass meeting at Clarksburg recommended that each county in northwestern Virginia send delegates to a convention to meet in Wheeling on May 13, 1861.
 When this First Wheeling Convention met, 425 delegates from 25 counties were present, though more than one-third of the delegates were from the northern panhandle area.
 Soon there was a division of sentiment.

 Some delegates led by pro-Union slaveowner John S. Carlile favored the immediate formation of a new state, while others led by Waitman Willey argued that, as Virginia's secession had not yet been passed by the required referendum (as happened on May 23), such action would constitute revolution against the United States.
 (Note: The United States Constitution provides that no state may be divided without its consent.)
 The convention decided that if Virginians adopted the secession ordinance (of which there was little doubt), another convention including the members-elect of the legislature would meet in Wheeling in June 1861.
 On May 23, 1861, secession was ratified by a large majority in Virginia as a whole, but in the western counties 34,677 voted against and 19,121 voted for the ordinance.
+Of the 50 counties that became West Virginia 26 voted against the secession ordinance while 24 voted in favor of it.